preons/docs/content/articles/designing-preons.md

 </div>
 ```

+Notice:

+- The yellow
+- Blues
+- Greys
+- Purple

 If you didn't see the mustard color, don't worry.
 Neither did I. But looking at it closely, it's hard to miss.

-## Dark vs Lightmode
+## Dark vs lightmode

 So apps usually come in two modes.
 And we want to be able to cater to both.

-I pick a darker color first.
-There's no reason to start with dark or light, it's just whatever came to my mind first.
-But I play around with hues based on the blue in the logo.
-I achieve a dark blue-towards-black color.
+I picked a dark color first.
+I played around with hues from the blue in the logo and achieved a dark blue-towards-black color.

 ![](https://d2l08bdqaswlm0.cloudfront.net/B76cJ57zw/2020/06/dark-vs-light-mode.png)

-## Tweaking the colors

-In fairness, my dark blue almost looked green.
+## Not happy is okay

+I didn't like the blue.
+It looked green.
+Green to me represents our beautiful earth and plant life.
+It doesn't remind me of the expanses of space.

-The expanses of space are less green and more purple, at least to me.
-So I changed the dark color to be `#211c4c`.
+So I changed the dark color.

 ![](https://d2l08bdqaswlm0.cloudfront.net/B76cJ57zw/2020/06/dark-vs-light-mode-v2.png)